MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/text-to-speech.md

 <a name="WindowsImplementation" />

-## Windows Phone and Universal Windows Platform Implementation
+## Universal Windows Platform Implementation

-Windows Phone and the Universal Windows Platform have a speech API in the `Windows.Media.SpeechSynthesis` namespace.
+The Universal Windows Platform has a speech API in the `Windows.Media.SpeechSynthesis` namespace.
 The only caveat is to remember to tick the **Microphone** capability in the manifest, otherwise access to the speech APIs are blocked.

 ```csharp
 [assembly:Dependency(typeof(TextToSpeechImplementation))]